Best Gardening Gloves

 We were under the impression that the Garden Genie Claw would be great for planting seeds because of how easily they make small holes in the dirt.
 However, these gloves failed our dexterity test, proving that handling small seeds is not what they are made for.
 Also, due to the extra plastic coating on the gloves, they are considerably less breathable than the other products.
 These gloves are fantastic for replanting and weeding, but you may need another pair for longer, hotter days in the garden.

-We feel that the fit of the SEUROINT Cotton Gloves is baggy at the wrist but tight in the fingers.
-The fabric they are made from is also not very elastic, making for a strange fitting glove.
-Although these gloves have PVC dots for protection and grip, our rice test revealed that the bulky material accumulated at the finger tips prevents delicate finger-work.
+We found that the fit of the SEUROINT Cotton Gloves is baggy at the wrist, but tight in the fingers.
+Their material is also not very elastic, making for a strange fitting glove.
+Although these gloves have PVC dots for protection and grip, our rice test revealed that the bulky material accumulated at the fingertips prevents delicate finger-work.
 We also thought white was not the best choice of color for gloves meant to spend all day in the dirt, especially since they are in no way waterproof.

 Why You Should Trust Us

 Our landscaping team spends hours in the garden, most of the time wearing gloves.
-They have learned the ins and outs of garden gloves, what to look for and what to stay away from.
-Head tester Liv Mertens loves gardening, but has also come to understand that a good pair of gloves is essential to a good experience in the garden.
+They have learned the ins and outs of garden gloves, what to look for, and what to avoid.
+Head tester Liv Mertens loves gardening and understands that a good pair of gloves is essential to a good experience in the garden.
 From weeding cattails to pruning roses, she has been working in the garden since settling in Reno.
 She organized the product testing based on her own experience, making sure to test the gloves for durability, comfort, precision, and protection.

 Although garden gloves come in all different shapes and materials, our team has learned the advantages and disadvantages of each.
 Whether you are looking for waterproof gloves, gloves for weeding, or perhaps just something comfortable in the garden, we made sure to cover all the bases.
 We soaked the gloves in water, dug into the dirt, and went deep into thickets of roses.